 Dur to carbon pollution, indeed the Summer of 2022 was very toasty across most of the United States.
 Will Fall 2022 be just as anomalously hot?
 It’s certainly starting out that way mainly due to historic western Heatwave Falkor.

-August 2022 was 8th warmest using 1901-2000 mean data and got ranked by the National Center for Environmental Information for the lower 48 states, or 121st coolest since records began being kept in 1895 (and indeed as previously expected suspected weeks ago, coming in as a top 10 warmest August).
+August 2022 was using 1901-2000 mean data and got ranked by the National Center for Environmental Information for the lower 48 states as 8th warmest or 121st coolest since records began being kept in 1895 (and indeed as previously expected suspected weeks ago, coming in as a top 10 warmest August).
 Summer 2022 was the third warmest summer.
 Incidentally, Europe had an even tougher time with heat, having the hottest summer on record there:

 Above average temperatures were experienced everywhere except in the Southeast, portions of the Midwest, and in New Mexico.
 There were no below average states.
 Several states had their hottest August on record in the Pacific Northwest and Northeast: